By: Paul H. Dworkin, MD

 As a critical community resource, the leadership team at Connecticut Children’s Medical Center often embraces opportunities like this to help community organizations advance their missions.
 When the Foundation approached me with this opportunity, I enthusiastically accepted the challenge.
 The Foundation has close ties to one of the Medical Center’s newest partners, the Connecticut Coalition Against Domestic Violence, which recently teamed up with the Connecticut Children’s Suspected Child Abuse and Neglect program and the Connecticut Children’s Injury Prevention Center to launch The Children’s Center on Family Violence, which is a first in the nation program dedicated to raising awareness about the impact of domestic violence on children.
 The Foundation is also a big supporter of the Urban League of Greater Hartford, where I serve as chairman of the Board of Directors.

-I am hopeful that my role on the Aurora Foundation’s 100 Men/100 Days Honorary Committee contributes to our Medical Center’s role as a community leader.
+I am hopeful that my role supporting the Aurora Foundation through its 100 Men/100 Days Honorary Committee contributes to our Medical Center’s role as a community leader.
 I am delighted that leadership from our Medical Center and from the Connecticut Children’s Office for Community Child Health have stepped up to contribute to this effort.
 It is rewarding to know that we can all come together to support such a worthy organization and help make a difference in the lives of countless women and children.